-To learn more about the hidden wine gems of Croatia, the JustDubrovnik team has conducted an interview for Winerist with a Croatian sommelier, Ksenija Matic, WSET Level 3.
-She will explain which wines to try and which wineries to visit while visiting the lovely capital and its surroundings.
+To learn more about the hidden wine gems of Croatia we interviewed Croatian sommelier, Ksenija Matic.
+Ksenija explains which wines to try and which wineries to visit whilst visiting this lovely city and its surroundings.

 "I’m a local Dubrovnik girl, born and raised within the city walls.
-Me and my sister Angela own an event planning agency Event Lab.
-However, I am a true wine lover, and what started as a hobby back in 2012 when I took the first course, ended with my recent WSET Level 3 certificate’.
-This enabled us to partner with top Croatian sommelier and a Decanter World Wine Awards judge Siniša Lasan, and develop an interesting segment of our business".
-With these words, Miss Ksenija Matic from Dubrovnik introduced herself for the Winerist Magazine.
+My sister Angela and I own an event planning agency, Event Lab.
+However, I am a true wine lover, and what started as a hobby back in 2012 when I took my first course, ended with my recent WSET Level 3 certificate.
+This enabled us to partner with top Croatian sommelier and a Decanter World Wine Awards judge, Siniša Lasan; and develop an interesting segment of our business."

-Today, she and her sister are emerging as leaders on the market in organizing wine tastings, workshops, B2B meetings and wine promotions for industry professionals.
-"We do private tastings for smaller groups, fit in large events with our custom wine tasting programs, and provide education for hospitality workers", she adds the idea of sharing the amazing world of Croatian wines to everyone eager to try them.
-Since the idea of this article was to introduce our wines as well, Ksenija was more than happy to share her knowledge.
-After all, Croatia, especially Dubrovnik and its surroundings, were many times stated as ‘the best summer wine breaks in Europe.’
+Today, Ksenija and her sister are emerging as leaders in the market organizing wine tastings, workshops, B2B meetings and wine promotions for industry professionals.
+"We do private tastings for smaller groups, fit in large events with our custom wine tasting programs, and provide education for hospitality workers", with the general aim of sharing the amazing world of Croatian wines to everyone eager to try them.
+Ksenija is always happy to share her knowledge, especially to maximise the impact of Croatia, and specifically Dubrovnik and its surroundings, often being cited by those in the know as the best summer wine breaks in Europe.

-"Croatia is a true gem when it comes to everything!
-Mild climate, wonderful nature, amazing architecture and of course, great wines.
-Did you know that Croatia is a home to more than 130 indigenous varieties?
+"Croatia is a true gem!
+The mild climate, wonderful nature, amazing architecture and of course, great wines.
+Did you know that Croatia is home to more than 130 indigenous varieties?
 Isn’t that amazing?
-And Dubrovnik-Neretva County is really rich when it comes to native vines.
-I am sure everyone knows about the beauty of Dubrovnik, or they are Game of Thrones, Star Wars or Robin Hood fans (all filmed here!) but the city’s surroundings and hinterland are just as spectacular.
-Actually, I always promote Pelješac, Korčula, Konavle or Neretva as a perfect getaway from city’s crowds - everyone just loves it.
+And Dubrovnik-Neretva County is extremely rich when it comes to native vines.
+I am sure everyone knows about the beauty of Dubrovnik, or they are Game of Thrones, Star Wars or Robin Hood fans (all filmed here!), but the city’s surroundings and hinterland are just as spectacular.
+Actually, I always promote Pelješac, Korčula, Konavle or Neretva as a perfect getaway from city crowds - everyone just loves them.
 So go ahead and book great tours chosen for you by the Winerist team", she adds with a charming smile.